2016 tax rate is 4.699%

 Homestead Benefit Update

-2014 Homestead Benefits will be applied to 2nd qtr.
+2014 Homestead Benefits were applied to 2nd qtr.
 2017 taxes.
-Adjusted 2nd qtr bills will be mailed
+Adjusted 2nd qtr bills were mailed

 the week of March 20, 2017.